-Our team at Journey in Balance offers counselling services to individuals, children, and families in Peterborough, Ontario.
-We bring a caring non-judgemental approach, witness, and guide you on your journey.
+Our team at Journey in Balance offers counselling services to children, adolescents and adults in Peterborough, Ontario.
+We bring a caring non-judgemental approach, witness, and guide you on your journey to wellness.

 We are Registered Social Workers who bring both an anti-oppressive lens and a commitment to the process of change.

 We work with children and youth and use therapeutic and play-based techniques to address anxiety, worry, fear, and the impact of stress and depression.